kentontroy/CDP7_MultinodeDeployment/README-troubleshooting.md

 ```
 Ansible use Jinja2 templating for variables and dynamic expressions.

-Jinja2 doesn't behave very well with variables containing underscores.
+Jinja2 doesn't behave very well with variables containing dashes.
 For example, over an hour was lost
 trying to understand the reason behind an undefined variable.
 See how to debug below.
 The ultimate reason
 was due to a PEM file being used that had dashes in the name.
 ```